FuelLabs/devrel-playbook/README.md

 ## Structure

 For consistent documentation structure follow the two guides based on Fuel’s two main categories.
+Follow this template into

 1. Procedural, a tutorial based document to guide a user step by step through a specific task.
 2. Conceptual, a piece of documentation which helps the user run through a general topic down to its specifics.